- 1 Unit 1: Literacy Narrative

 Since units two and three comprises the intersection of Genre, Rhetorical Situation, and Discourse Community, it is important that all three of these concepts be addressed.

-Dave Bartholomae: “Inventing the University” This is what you might call a “composition classic.”
+On “Inventing the University” in the Classroom: This is what you might call a “composition classic.”
 It’s also a good way to talk about the University as a discourse community.
 It describes the ways in which students are asked to play the part of acting and talking like a student when they come to school.

 On Using “Backpacks vs. Briefcases” in the Classroom: Carroll’s welcoming tone and clear style of writing make complex issues of rhetoric understandable — without dumbing them down.
 As her title implies, the author wants students to become aware of the non-verbal interpretive “reading” do they do every day (judging their professor by their clothes, for instance); she then adjures students to not let their innate desire to analyze (make “snap judgements”) go under their mental radar, unappreciated and untapped for its power and potential to make them better scholars and citizens.
 Terms like “logos,” “pathos,” “ethos,” “exigence,” and “audience” are unpacked and addressed.
 The last section of this reading, entitled ”…Why Do This Stuff Anyway?” is a worthwhile summary.